capactio/capact/docs/proposal/20201102-artifacts.md

 Motivation
 ----------

-The Voltron projects enables users easily define Actions that depends on generic capabilities instead of hard dependencies.
+The Voltron projects enable users to easily define Actions that depend on generic capabilities instead of hard dependencies.
 By doing so, we can build multi-cloud, portable solutions.
 All Actions should work on defined Types.
 A given Action can consume or/and produce artifact(s).
-For that purpose we introduced the TypeInstance entity which is stored in Local OCH.
+For that purpose, we introduced the TypeInstance entity which is stored in Local OCH.

-Currently, we struggle with defining flow for passing, creating and deleting the TypeInstances.
+Currently, we struggle with defining flow for passing, creating, and deleting the TypeInstances.
 As a result, we cannot estimate work for artifacts implementation.

 ### Goal